Insight into Injuries Sustained from Side-Impact Car Collisions

 Determining which driver is at fault in a side-impact collision depends on multiple factors.
-As per the New Jersey Department of Transportation, side-impact collisions are categorized into three major heads, which are as follows:
+As per the New Jersey Department of Transportation, side-impact collisions are categorized into three principal heads, which are as follows:

 - Same Direction Sideswipes

 The same direction sideswipes occur when one vehicle strikes the other side of another car without traveling next to it.
 This kind of collision happens when one driver takes a wrong turn or tries to change lanes without looking and strikes the other vehicle’s side.

-Opposite direction sideswipes occur when two vehicles are traveling in different directions, one car might cross the center line and strike the side of another vehicle.
+- Opposite Direction Sideswipevehicle'se-direction sideswipes occur when two vehicles travel in different directions; one car might cross the center line and strike the side of another vehicle.

 - Right Angle Collisions

-Right angle collisions happen when two vehicles approach each other from non-opposing directions and collide.
-This kind of side impact collisions is named as “T-Bone” accident, and occur only when one vehicle travels straight through an intersection as another car enters the intersection from the right or left, striking the vehicle’s side.
+Right-angle collisions happen when two vehicles approach each other from non-opposing directions and collide.
+This kind of side impact collision is called a “T-Bone” accident.
+It occurs only when one "icle t" avels straight through an intersection as another car enters from the right or left, striking the vehicle’s side.

-Therefore, there is no denial that side-impact collisions are serious in nature and have the potential to wreak havoc to drivers and passengers.
-Usually, these collisions are the result of driver negligence and occur when one driver becomes distracted or fails to comply with the traffic rules and regulations.Injuries Sustained From A Side Impact-Collision
+Therefore, there is no denying that vehicle-impact collisions are serious in nature and have the potential to wreak havoc on drivers and passengers.
+Usually, these collisions result from driver negligence and occur when one driver becomes distracted or fails to comply with the traffic rules and regulations.Injuries Sustained From A Side Impact-Collision

 Side-impact collisions result in different types of injuries.
 Right-angle collisions might result in more severe injuries than other types of accidents.
-Like the side of a vehicle does not have the same level of impact absorption as the rear or the front does.
-The most common injuries sustained by the victims in side-impact crashes are chest, head, abdomen, and pelvis injuries include the following:
+The side of a vehicle does not have the same level of impact absorption as the rear or the front.
+The most common injuries sustained by the victims in side-impact crashes are chest, head, abdomen, and pelvis injuries, including the following:

 - Traumatic brain injuries